nhsx/SynPath/README.md

 A library for generating synthetic electronic health records in FHIR v4 format using agent-based modeling to simulate patient pathways.

+See the redacted final report from the March 2021 project development - "REDACTED_C245 ABM Patient Pathways_Final Report_V3_28042021.cleaned.pdf"

 # Description

 The simulation models a single patient interacting with environments